davidshq/fanwor/SOURCE-NOTES.md

 some central definitions and declarations.

 Some words about Fawned, the Fanwor Editor: It is in a catastrophal beta version state.
-Until now, I just was to lazy to document it or to debug it.
+Until now, I was to lazy to document it or to debug it.
 Please use it very carefully.

-A now, have a lot of fun with the source!
+And now, have a lot of fun with the source!